Undertake energy performance inspections

 - unseparated conservatory

-- any other features that when incorrectly identified will have a significant detrimental effect to rating accuracy
+- any other features that, when incorrectly identified, will have a significant detrimental effect on assessment accuracy

-Factors such as issues that make them unsuitable for the property:
+Factors that may make energy efficiency measures unsuitable for the property:

 - interactions between building fabric and building services

-- property situation e.g. subject to extreme weather
+- property situation, e.g. subject to extreme weather, flood risk or high level of exposure

 - inadequate ventilation